RULES GOVERNING SLIP ASSIGNMENT AND USE AT CSCIA PIERS

 - The Piers Committee is the authorized representative of the Cape St. Claire Improvement Association (CSCIA) with respect to management of CSCIA piers.

-- A person to whom a Slip Rental Contract (herein “contract”) is issued MUST:
+- A person to whom an Agreement is issued MUST:

 - Be an adult individual;

-- Be a resident member of the household of either such an owner or resident tenant;
+- b.
+Is a resident member of the household of either an owner or resident tenant;

-- Be the sole owner of, be the owner of a majority interest in, or be the owner of an interest at least equal to the largest percentage interest in, the boat for which the slip is rented, AND be named on the title for such boat as owner.
+- Be the sole owner of, be the owner of a majority interest in, or be the owner of an interest at least equal to the largest percentage interest in the boat for which the slip is rented, AND be named on the title and registration for such boat as an owner.
+Lessee shall provide proof of ownership within five (5) days of written notice from the CSCIA Piers Committee.

-- Every lessee of a pier slip MUST sign a Slip Rental Contract with the CSCIA for that space and MUST provide ALL information required on the contract and as specified by CSCIA.
-Failure to do so or to comply fully with the regulations and requirements of these documents will be cause for termination of the Contract.
-The slip lessee MUST notify the Piers Committee immediately if there is any change as to the boat moored in the slip (e.g. size, ownership, numbers).
+- Failure to fully comply with the regulations and requirements of these documents will be cause for termination of the Agreement.
+The Lessee MUST notify the Committee immediately if there is any change as to the boat moored in the slip (e.g., length, beam, draft, ownership, and registration numbers).

 - Failure to satisfy ANY financial obligations to the CSCIA or to respond to requests or directives from CSCIA (Piers Committee) will be cause for cancellation of the Contract.